aneeshmurali-n/Airbnb-Listings-PowerBI-Dashboard/README.md

 # Airbnb-Listings-PowerBI-Dashboard
-Airbnb-Listings-PowerBI-Dashboard is an interactive Power BI dashboard analyzing NYC Airbnb data from Kaggle.
-It provides insights into listing types, pricing trends, popular neighborhoods, and review patterns across NYC.
-Ideal for exploring market trends and identifying high-demand areas in NYC’s Airbnb landscape.
+This project is a Power BI dashboard analyzing Airbnb listings in New York City.
+Using the NYC Airbnb Open Data from Kaggle, this dashboard provides insights into Airbnb trends across NYC neighborhoods, including listing types, locations, pricing, and review patterns.
+It’s a valuable tool for understanding the Airbnb market in NYC and identifying potential opportunities or patterns in listing data.